-The Association is managed and administered by the board consisting of a president, a first vice-president, second vice-president, secretary-treasurer, a vocal Communication, a vocal Education and Outreach, a vocal Research and a member of Publications.
-All charges that make up the Board of Directors are free and appointed by the General Assembly and its mandate will last three years.
+The Association is managed by the Board of Directors consisting of a President, an incoming President, a Secretary-Treasurer, a Communication and Publications Officer, an Education and Extension Officer and a Research Officer.
+All the positions that make up the Board of Directors are free and designated by the General Assembly.
+Its term of office shall be four years.

-c) Prepare and submit annual budgets and accounts for approval of the General Assembly.
+h) Elaborate the annual report of activities and to submit it for the approval of the General Assembly.

-i) Any other faculty that is not the exclusive competence of the General Assembly.
+l) Any other faculty that is not of exclusive competence of the General Assembly of partners.

 Current Board of Directors: